 Rabbi ElizaBeth Beyer, R.N., M.S.N., M.S.J.S., M.R.S., J.D.
 Rabbi Elisheva Beyer (rabbinic affiliations include AJR-CA Alums, OHALAH, Northern California Board of Rabbis) since 2009, has been the founding rabbi of Temple Beth Or, Reno, a Temple dedicated to experiencing G-d, encouraging music, text study and promoting Jewish learning.
-Since 2008, she has been the rabbinic presence for the Jewishing Community of Elko County.
-From 2013-2016, she also worked as the rabbi at North Tahoe Hebrew Congregation.
-Her background includes working as a registered nurse, an attorney, mediator, and judge.
+Since 2008, she has been the rabbinic presence for the Jewish Community of Elko County.
+From 2013-2016, she was the rabbi for North Tahoe Hebrew Congregation.
+Her background includes working as a registered nurse, an attorney, arbitrator, mediator, and judge.
 She taught ethics at the University of Nevada, Reno and was the past Department Chair for Health Care Ethics at the Nevada Center of Ethics & Health Policy.
 She was ordained by the Academy for Jewish Religion in CA, received a Master’s Degree in Rabbinic Studies, a Master’s Degree in Jewish Studies from Spertus Institute of Jewish Studies, a Master’s Degree in Psychiatric Nursing from University of Maryland and law degree from the Nevada School of Law.
-She is licensed to practice law in Nevada.
-Her practice includes/included medical malpractice, personal injury (defense as well as plaintiff's cases) and administrative law.
+She is licensed to practice law and as a RN in Nevada.
+Her current legal practice primarily includes working as a Hearing Officer and Short Trial Judge for the Second Judicial District Court for the State of Nevada.
+She is also a mashgiach (qualified to oversee kashrut) certified by Aleph.
 She is married to Dr. Tom Beyer, DC, a chiropractor.
 Rabbi Beyer has a strong commitment to working within the Jewish community and also working with interfaith groups.

 If you have a question, please email the rabbi at email@example.com.
 She will respond to you and may anonymously post your question here.